OS2mo/os2mo/docs/dev/configuration.rst

 Available settings
 ------------------
-Currently, it os only possible to configure settings for OUs.
+Currently, it is only possible to configure settings for OUs.
 The currently available options are:

 * ``show_location`` Indicates whether the location of units should be visible